broadinstitute/exome-results-browsers/deployment/README.md

 [gnomad-terraform#230](https://github.com/broadinstitute/gnomad-terraform/pull/230): the workload
 identity pool the workflow authenticates against, the `erb-github-actions` service account it impersonates, the `erb-cloud-build` service account the build runs as, and the bucket holding the build's source and logs.
-The image still goes to the shared gnomad registry in `exac-gnomad`, which grants `erb-cloud-build` write access to it, so deployments are unaffected.
+The image goes to that project's own registry, `erb`, added alongside it in `exome-results-browsers/artifact_registry.tf`, which grants `erb-cloud-build` write access, and the `gnomad-v4` GKE node account in `exac-gnomad` read access, since the browsers run there and so the pull crosses projects.

+Deployments still point at the shared gnomad registry in `exac-gnomad`.
+Moving the three `newName` lines in gnomad-deployments over to `erb` is a follow-up, and needs a build to land there first, since prod's current tag exists only in the old registry.

 This repository needs two secrets, which are the outputs of that terraform: